Compassion Cultivation Training

 CCT™ has applications for your own well-being, response to suffering within yourself and others, burnout, your relationship to your work and in clinical applications for treatment of anxiety.
 The Stanford WellMD/WellPhD Center's Professional Fulfillment Model emphasizes Personal Resilience.
 Compassion and Self Compassion are two measures of Personal Resilience that the Center tracks as measures of medical staff wellbeing.
 Compassion Cultivation Training has been also studied in reducing burnout.

 Activate your own compassionate nature as a powerful force in your everyday life.
 CCT™ is taught worldwide and offers practical skills, tools, and knowledge.
 As a graduate, you establish the habit of relating to yourself, others, and the world around you from a place of greater understanding, joy, and purpose.
+This CCT class is designed with supplemental materials that focus on the unique education and experience of being a physician or psychologist.

 The circle of compassion begins with ourselves